How common is Bulimia?

 - Expectations for the course of the condition

 Parents and family play a vital role in the treatment and recovery process.
 Bulimia is treated with counseling that usually involves a combination of individual therapy, family therapy, behavior modification and nutritional rehabilitation.
 Treatment should always be based on an overall evaluation of the adolescent and family.
-Several different medications have proven helpful in decreasing the frequency of the binge-purge episodes and in the improvement of mood.
+Several different medicines have proven helpful in decreasing the frequency of the binge-purge episodes and in the improvement of mood.

 Binge eating is different from bulimia in that binge eating is NOT followed by purging behavior or behavior that is used to undo the effects of binge-eating.